ming-chu/smoke-framework/README.md

 a JSON encoded request body as the handler's input and returns the output as the JSON encoded response body.

-Each `addHandlerForUri` invocation can optionally accept an operation delegate to use when that handler is selected.
+Each `addHandlerForOperation` invocation can optionally accept an operation delegate to use when that handler is selected.
 This can be used when operations have specific encoding or decoding requirements.
 A default operation delegate is set up at server startup to be used for operations without a specific handler or when no handler matches a request.